 - Latency: Conducting auctions on user’s browser significantly increases page load time and hence the latency.
 With every new demand partner tag added to header bidding wrapper, the page load time increases by few milliseconds

 - Not Suitable for Video Ads: Video files take more time to load on web pages.
-With so many bid requests happening simultaneously on user’s browser, it may cause a serious damage to user experience when used with client-side.
+With so many bid requests happening simultaneously on the user’s browser, it may cause serious damage to the user experience when used with client-side.

 In a server-side header bidding entire auction takes place in a server instead of the user’s browser.
 It involves sending just one bid request every time the page loads to the ad server which then sends bid requests to all demand partners.
 Winning bid is returned to publisher’s ad server and subsequently, the ad is displayed.

 - No Latency: Since all auctions are conducted in a server, the user’s browser is unaffected which reduces the page load time considerably and improves overall latency.